web

 11:15 – 11:45 Artificial intelligence (AI) in determining protein structure and drug targets Dr Miles Congreve, Isomorphic Laboratories

-11:45 – 12:15 Nucleic acid therapies and how they are being used against rare diseases Professor Nick Lench, NATA
+11:45 – 12:15 Targeted, precision oligonucleotide therapies for rare diseases Professor Nick Lench, NATA

 12:15 – 13:00 3 x Oral Presentations